Dr Ricciardi is a specialist in caring for foot and ankle issues, especially those stemming from diabetes.

 Akin Osteotomy—a small wedge of bone is removed from the big toe in order to allow it to lie straight.
-This may be done with a minimally invasive approach, or using traditional staple fixation.
+This may be done with using traditional staple fixation.

 Sesamoid Removal—the two tiny sesamoid bones act as “pulleys” underneath the big toe joint to help generate power.
 However, they often become dislocated as a result of a bunion.
 One of both may need to be removed.